 Appraisal Contingency

-If the home appraises less than your offer, you have options to renegotiate or walk away.
+If the home appraises for less than your offer, you have options to renegotiate or walk away.
 With Florida’s recent price corrections, this contingency provides important protection.

 Step 4: The Crucial Due Diligence Period